Tinche/aiofiles/README.rst

 Tempfile
 ~~~~~~~~

-**aiofiles.tempfile** implements the following four classes:
+**aiofiles.tempfile** implements the following interfaces:

 - TemporaryFile
 - NamedTemporaryFile
 - SpooledTemporaryFile
 - TemporaryDirectory

-Instances of the above classes return wrapped with a context
-manager allowing use with async with and async for.
+Results return wrapped with a context manager allowing use with async with and async for.

 .. code-block:: python